AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/faqs/index.md

 ### How is the UXP SDK different from the Photoshop C++ SDK (aka CSDK)?

 The two SDKs serve different purposes.
 The new UXP SDK lets you write any generic C++ code alongside JavaScript.
-The PS C++ SDK helps you extend Photoshop capabilities such as filters, color-picker, etc.
+The PS C++ SDK helps you extend Photoshop capabilities in seven areas including filters, file formats, and selections.

-We have seen a few examples where the PS C++ plug-in uses UXP for UI.
+Before the introduction of UXP hybrid plugins, there were a few example of third-party developers pairing a PS C++ plugin to a UXP plugin for UI.
 However, there are some challenges with that approach:

-1. Such plug-ins demand a custom installer that installs two separate plugins on the user’s machine (one for UXP and the other for the C++ plug-in).
+1. Such plug-ins require a custom installer that installs the two separate plugins on the user’s machine (one for UXP and the other for the C++ plug-in).
 2. Communication between the two plugins is only possible in strings.

 The hybrid plugin you build using the new UXP SDK will let you bundle C++ code and JavaScript in the same plugin package and provide you with more efficient options to communicate between the two worlds.